FAQs

 Why do you work with handmade items and handweavers?

-Can you talk with our weaving guild, our school or class, or present for our event?
+Can you talk with our museum, cultural center, weaving guild, school, or event?

-Would you be willing to talk with me for my research paper, news article, podcast, or so forth?
+Would you be willing to talk with me for my research paper, school project, news article, podcast, or so forth?

 What is the difference between handmade, hand decorated, and mill-made?